 Oldies but Goodies

-Let’s not forget the traditional benefits that have been around for a long time but have not lost their importance.
+Let’s not forget the traditional benefits that have been around for a long time but are still just as important.
 Short-term and long-term disability insurance provides income replacement to an employee when he or she can’t work due to an illness or other qualifying conditions.
 These two plans are affordable, and an employer can amp up their benefits package by covering 100% of the premium for employees.
 Communicating the value of an employer-paid disability benefit is critical.
 Employees should understand that if they have a qualifying disability event and can’t work, compensation will continue at no cost to them.
 In other words, they receive “free money.”
-Alleviating the stress caused by lack of income during an illness can provide comfort and aide for a quicker recovery.
+Alleviating the stress caused by lack of income during an illness can provide comfort and aid for a quicker recovery.

 Health Insurance - The King of Employee Benefits